tillg/mail2ghost2mail/README.md

 Interfacing Ghost with Emails: Sending out emails when new posts are published and creating new posts by sending emails.

+**Note** Currently only one direction is implemented: By sending emails you can create blog posts.

 ## How to run it

 Prerequisites: